EngineeringSoftware/gobash/doc/get-started.rst

     ./gobash test --paths point_test.sh --verbose

-The output of this execution will be along these lines:
+The output of this execution will look like this:

 .. code-block:: bash